okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ## Identifier Match Policy Object

-The Identifier Match Object determines which user profile attributes are used to check for matches between the incoming user and existing Okta User Profiles.
+The Identifier Match Policy Object determines which user profile attributes are used to check for matches between the user entering the Identity Engine Pipeline and existing Okta User Profiles.
 One Identifier Match Policy object is created by default.
 You cannot create additional Identifier Match Policy objects.

 | Property | Type    | Description                                                                                  |
 |----------|---------|----------------------------------------------------------------------------------------------|